 In Australia, Nowruz is observed by the Persian community with great enthusiasm.
 Members of the community host get-togethers, where traditional Persian New Year delicacies are served, and cultural performances are held.
 Children often receive small gifts or 'eidi'.
 It provides a significant moment to teach the younger generations about their cultural roots.
 It's a time of year when a sense of renewal is in the air, mirroring the rebirth and fresh start signified by Nowruz in the ancient Persian tradition.
 Nowruz in Australia aligns with the vernal equinox, which usually falls around March 21.

-Facts about Persian New Year
+Top 10 Facts for 2026 Persian New Year in Australia

 In the News and Trending in Australia for Persian New Year